If you're a pet owner, you may have heard someone say, "A dog's mouth is cleaner than a person's mouth." You might have even uttered it yourself!

 That means you're generally free to give your dog a big kiss without fear of becoming infected or inflicted with a disease.
 Of course, as with every rule, there are exceptions.

-If your dog sticks to a raw diet, he's at a greater risk of contracting salmonella.
+If your dog is fed a raw meat diet, he's at a greater risk of contracting Salmonella and other zoonotic bacteria, according to the CDC.
 In addition, if he's used to getting into your kitty's litter box, he could be exposed to a variety of bacteria that live in her feces.
 In both cases, it's best to avoid direct mouth-to-mouth contact with your pup, however cute he might be!

 Maintaining Your Dog's Oral Hygiene